johnofleek/OctaveOrp/docs/remoteC_api/cpp_orp_microApi.md

 # C API design philosophy

-KEY / VALUE pairs will be implemented as strings
+Data sets sent over ORP will be implemented as KEY / VALUE pair strings.

 Values and Keys will be truncated at a size defined by the users C storage.
-The user will need to handle any errors caused by truncation
+The user will need to handle any errors caused by truncation.

+At ORP level the KEY will be the ORP data path and the VALUE will be the ORP payload.

 ## KEYs
 The same KEY formats should work for both input and output transactions